CASteer: Cross-Attention Steering for Controllable Concept Erasure: Experiments

 \textbf{Style erasure.} Following SAFREE~\cite{DBLP:journals/corr/abs-2410-12761} and ESD~\cite{DBLP:conf/iccv/GandikotaMFB23}, we also evaluate our method on two \textbf{artist-style removal tasks}.
 One task focuses on the styles of five famous artists (Van Gogh, Picasso, Rembrandt, Warhol, Caravaggio) and the other uses five modern artists (McKernan, Kinkade, Edlin, Eng, Ajin: Demi-Human), with the task being removing the style of Van Gogh and McKernan.
 Following SAFREE~\cite{DBLP:journals/corr/abs-2410-12761}, we use LPIPS~\cite{8578166} and prompt GPT-4o to identify an artist on generated images as evaluation metrics.

-We follow SAFREE~\cite{DBLP:journals/corr/abs-2410-12761} evaluation procedure, please refer to it or our appendix (Sec.~\ref{sec:details_style_removal}) for more details on the procedure and metrics.
-From Tab.~\ref{tab:sd14_t2i_art}, we see that CASteer shows the best results in style removal (see columns LPIPS$_e$ and Acc$_e$), while preserving other styles well (see columns LPIPS$_u$ and Acc$_u$).
+We follow SAFREE~\cite{DBLP:journals/corr/abs-2410-12761} evaluation procedure, please refer to it or our Appendix Sec.~\ref{sec:details_style_removal} for more details on the procedure and metrics.
+From Tab.~\ref{tab:sd14_t2i_art}, we see that CASteer achieves the best results in style removal (see columns LPIPS$_e$ and Acc$_e$), while preserving other styles well (see columns LPIPS$_u$ and Acc$_u$).
 Among all the approaches, CASteer achieves great balance between target style removal and preservation of other styles.

 \textbf{CASteer is capable of erasing implicitly defined concepts.} We check what happens if we define the prompts implicitly, e.g., ``A mouse from Disneyland''.
 We run CASteer, SPM and DoCo trained on the \textit{Mickey} concept on these prompts and show the results in Fig. \ref{fig:spm_fail_main}.
 We clearly see that SPM and DoCo fail to erase the concepts when they are not explicitly defined.
 In contrast, our method does a much better job of erasing the concepts, despite being implicitly defined.
 This is also supported by the results on nudity erasure in Tab.~\ref{tab:sd14_nudity}, as considered datasets contain specially selected adversarial nudity prompts.
-We provide additional results on implicitly defined prompts in the appendix.
+We provide additional results on implicitly defined prompts in the Appendix Sec.~\ref{sec:spm_casteer}.

 \textbf{Overall} experimental results show that CASteer performs precise erasure of both concrete and abstract concepts and concepts defined implicitly while leaving other concepts intact and not affecting the overall quality of generated images.
-More qualitative results showing the performance of CASteer on prompts related and not related to the target concept can be found in the appendix.